tawfik-s/Spring-Security-Tasks-Solution/README.md

 ### 🔑 Task 4: Password Encoding
 - Integrate a **password encoder** (e.g., `BCryptPasswordEncoder`) to hash and verify passwords stored in a database.
 - Use a **database** to manage user details instead of in-memory users.
+- Use Spring Security's `SecurityContext` to pass user details into a service layer.
+- Create a **custom user details service** to load user data from a database.
 ---

 ### 📜 Task 5: JWT Authentication